 A Houston native, Hallmark was a two-time all-district honoree in baseball in 1991 and 1992 at Westbury High School.
 He went on to earn all-conference honors at Alvin Community College in 1993 and 1994.
 He was named to the all-Southwest Conference team in 1995.

 Hallmark is married to the former Jada Sanders of Kingwood, Texas, a 2001 Rice graduate (Sid Richardson) and four-year letterwinner who set school records for the Owls' swim team.
 Jada served five seasons as an assistant swim coach at Rice.
 Both Hallmarks coached their respective Owl teams to C-USA Championships in the spring of 2011.
-The couple have four children, Christian (8), Tanner (6) Grayson (4) and new arrival Georgia Gwynn born on Feb.
-5, 2014.
+The couple have four children, Christian (9), Tanner (7) and Grayson (5), and Georgia (1).

 07/07/2015 - Former Rice Owl Brock Holt, currently of the Boston Red Sox, was named to the American League All Star team for next week's mid-summer classic in...

 Rice Announces 2015 Hall of Fame Class

 06/30/2015 - Richard and William Barker, Bubba Crosby, Jarett Dillard, Funmilayo Jimoh, Holly Jones-Wright, Lauren Shockley and Brent Scott will be inducted as ...

 Berkman Inducted Into College Baseball Hall of ...

 06/30/2015 - Rice great Lance Berkman was part of a star-studded group inducted into the College Baseball Hall of Fame on its "Night of Champions" in Lubbock,...